Banana Cream Pudding or Pie Filling

 1/2 cup raw cashews

-1/2 cup softened dried pineapple, cut rings into small pieces and pressed to measure*be sure and read Note below.
+1/2 cup softened dried pineapple, cut rings into small pieces and pressed into measuring cup*be sure and read Note below.

 1/4 cup organic cornstarch